 I bought my slipper socks in Primark, for just £1 (down from £4) in a recent sale.
 They are Winter themed but that doesn’t bother me as they look cute and keep my feet warm.

 Although I’ve shared these tips with you they are just things that I have noticed naturally in my routine.
-I am naturally quite a warm person, due to thyroid issues, but if I am cold I often just put the heating on to warm up.
-I feel that life is too short to be sitting around freezing, however that doesn’t stop me trying a few of the tips above before I resort to turning on the thermostat.
+I am naturally quite a warm person, due to thyroid issues.
+If I am cold I often just put the heating on to warm up.
+I feel that life is too short to be sitting around freezing.
+However that doesn’t stop me trying a few things before I resort to turning up the thermostat.

 I live in a cosy new build home and it has a super high energy efficiency rating.
-This means that the heating only goes on sporadically during even the coldest months and there is a good 9-10 months of the year where it isn’t used at all.
-Obviously this helps with heating costs too and is
+This means that the heating only goes on sporadically during even the coldest months.
+There are a good 9-10 months of the year where it isn’t used at all.
+Obviously this helps us cut back on heating costs and is a Godsend – until Summer when we are roasting!